top of page

 Exploring social issues through figurative painting

-This is an ongoing project based on carers and their stories of looking after loved ones.
-The care system is coming under more and more strain as we live longer and end of life care becomes more and more complex in terms of medical care and quality of life.
+This project is based on carers and their stories of looking after loved ones.
+The care system is coming under increasing strain as we live longer, end of life care becomes more and more complex in terms of medical support and quality of life.

 FAY AND KEN.

 Ken had vascular dementia and Fay, along with her mother was his carer.
-This is about end of life care, the loss of identity and the conflict it generates through the stress and the pain of being a carer, while at the same time experiencing the loss of a loved one while they are still physically present.
+This is about the loss of identity and the conflict it generates through the stress and the pain of being a carer.
+A conflict of absence and physical presence generating a bereavement before it’s time.

 Ken and Fay